instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/telepresence-updates.md

 - Does the robot needs constructing at this time or is the main priority for now the software fix?
 - How to power up computer to robot?
 How does it work remotely?
 - Which network does the robot connect to?
+- Ask Michael for a work laptop -- mine can't handle any more software :(

 ## Brainstorm around why the audio doesn't work:
 - Buggy code?